Sandhiya-sys/Enhance-Smart-Study-Planner/README.md

-  # Enhance Smart Study Planner UI
+  # Enhance Smart Study Planner

-  This is a code bundle for Enhance Smart Study Planner UI.
+  This is a code bundle for Enhance Smart Study Planner .
 The original project is available at https://www.figma.com/design/okq5hnqjo1mUyziY5HXYyf/Enhance-Smart-Study-Planner-UI.

   ## Running the code